The Big Picture…

 The service era

-However, an unescapable observation is a growth in the service economy over time.
+Finally, an unescapable casual observation is of growth in the service economy over time.
 The Organisation for Economic Co-operation and Development (OECD) was saying in 2000:

 manufacturing [is] slipping to less than 20% of GDP and the role of services rising to more than 70% in some OECD countriesOECD, 2000